NelsonPython/tuningGuides/GATK.md

 ##### Step-by-step instructions

+##### Step 1:  Create

-1. To create a new SLURM config file, copy the template for the openHPC SLURM config file:
+To create a new SLURM config file, copy the template for the openHPC SLURM config file:

 ```
  cp /etc/slurm/slurm.conf.ohpc /etc/slurm/slurm.conf
 ```

+##### Step 2:  Update the configuration file

-2. Open the /etc/slurm/slurm.conf file and make the following changes:
+Open the /etc/slurm/slurm.conf file and make the following changes:

-	a.
-Locate and update the line beginning with "ControlMachine" to:
+1. Locate and update the line beginning with "ControlMachine" to:

 ```
 ControlMachine=frontend
 ```

- b.
-The SLURM configuration that ships with OpenHPC has a default set-up.
+2. The SLURM configuration that ships with OpenHPC has a default set-up.
 The  SLURM control daemon will only make a node available after it goes into the DOWN state if the node was in the DOWN state because it was non-responsive.
 You can refer to the documentation on the ReturnToService configuration option in:  https://slurm.schedmd.com/slurm.conf.html  This configuration is reasonable for a large cluster under constant supervision by a system administrator.
 For a smaller cluster or a cluster that is  not under constant supervision by a system administrator, a different configuration is preferable.
 SLURM should make a compute node available again when a node with a valid configuration registers with the SLURM control daemon.
 To enable this type of return to service, locate this line:

 ```
 ReturnToService=1
 ```

 Replace it with:

 ```
 ReturnToService=2
 ```

-	c.
-The SLURM configuration that ships with OpenHPC permits sharing a compute node if the specified resource requirements allow it.
+3. The SLURM configuration that ships with OpenHPC permits sharing a compute node if the specified resource requirements allow it.
 Adjust this so that jobs can be scheduled based on CPU and memory requirements.

 Locate the line:

 ```
 SelectType=select/cons_tres
 ```

 Replace it with the following.
 Take care to drop the “t” from tres and use the setting: select/cons_res:

 ```
 SelectType=select/cons_res
 ```

 Locate the line:

 ```
 SelectTypeParameters=CR_Core
 ```

 Replace it with:

 ```
 SelectTypeParameters=CR_Core_Memory
 ```

-	d.
-Update the node information to reflect the cluster configuration.
+4. Update the node information to reflect the cluster configuration.
 Locate the NodeName tag.
 For compute nodes based on 3rd Generation Intel® Xeon® Scalable Gold 6348 processors, replace the existing line with the following line:

 ```
 NodeName=c[01-04] Sockets=2 CoresPerSocket=28 ThreadsPerCore=2RealMemory=480000 state=UNKNOWN
 ```

 When configured for use with Cromwell, bwa,all and haplo will be used to provide improved performance.
 Locate the PartitionName tag and replace the existing line with the following lines.

 ```
 PartitionName=xeon Nodes=c[01-04] Priority=10000 default=YES MaxTime=24:00:00 State=UP